Nikoolaii/ESGI-Wordpress-Theme/README.md

 1. Put the folder in your `www` folder.
 2. Import the file `esgi_wordpress.sql`
+3. Edit `wp-config.php` to configure database
-3. Just go to the `localhost` and you will see the project.
+4. Just go to the `localhost` and you will see the project.

 ## Admin Panel 🛠️